backdrop-contrib/ip_geoloc/README.txt

 of 10 most recent visitors" should now show more markers.

-4. Go back the Configuration >> IPGV&M and complete the import process with a larger batch size until the IP Geolocation database is up to date with the access log.
+4. Go back the Configuration >> IPGV&M and complete the import process with a larger batch size until the IP geolocation database is up to date with the access log.
 It will automatically remain in synch from now on.

 CONFIGURING YOUR VIEW TO DISPLAY AS A MAP